NIFTy-PPL/J-UBIK/README.md

 ### eROSITA
-In order to compute the eROSITA response accurately, the [caldb](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_CALDB/) folder from DR1 should be present inside the data folder.
+In order to compute the eROSITA response accurately, the [caldb](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_CALDB/) folder from DR1 should be present inside the `data` directory.
+This folder can be downloaded at [caldb download](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_installation/caldb4DR1.tgz).

 ### JWST